 2. the Future of Capitalism by Paul Collier

 The Future of Capitalism is a thoughtful look at a topic that matters to many people right now.
-Judging by GDP growth or life span, life is better for more people in the world than ever before.
+GDP growth and average lifespans show that more and more people are living more luxuriously than ever before.
 And yet, the capitalist system that produced these developments is increasingly being called into question.
 Is the individualistic approach going too far?
 The system is in crisis.

 The development economist analyzes the problem: the gap between wealth and poverty, between urban and rural areas, between high and low educational strata is widening.
 Collier also takes the more difficult next step.
 He tries to find possible solutions and asks the question: What can we do as individuals, families, companies and the state?